Role

 Redesigning the KDS and kitchen slip

-I redesigned the KDS to reduce dependence on third-party software and align kitchen operations with SumUp’s in-house hospitality ecosystem.
-Ticket stages were clearly surfaced across in-store, delivery, and kiosk orders, allowing kitchen staff to understand order status at a glance.
+I redesigned the KDS to replace third-party software and surface ticket stages clearly across in-store, delivery, and kiosk orders, mirroring how kitchen staff already think about order flow.

 Outcome